 The Texas Renaissance Festival proudly tips its hat to the over 500 costumed performers on 17 stages, and nearly 400 shops featuring unique artisans, merchants, craft vendors, human-powered rides and a diverse assortment of food purveyors offering mouth-watering dishes with a home-cooked flair.
 The festival runs eight weekends from October to November annually.
 Each weekend has a theme which in turn influences the vibe of the festival that weekend, the performances, games, and contests for that weekend.
 The themes for the eight-weekend event are Oktoberfest, 1001 Dreams, All Hallows Eve, Pirate Adventure, Roman Bacchanal, Barbarian Invasion, Highland Fling and Celtic Christmas.

 There is so much to see, do and taste that there is not enough time in one day.
 Thankfully there are hotels and B&B’s nearby that you can book a room at or bring your camping gear or RV and stay at the festival in one of their camping locations for a nominal fee.

 8 Must Do’s at the Texas Renaissance Festival:

 Watch a live show

 With 17 stages there is a wide variety of music and performances to choose from.
 They are all geared towards fun and frivolity with audience interaction.

 Hang out in a pub

-Have a seat in one of the many pubs and drinking (non-alcoholic drinks are served as well as mead, wine and beer) establishments, rest your feet and strike up a conversation with the person next to you.
+Have a seat in one of the many pubs and drinking (non-alcoholic drinks as well as mead, wine, and beer) establishments, rest your feet and strike up a conversation with the person next to you.
 You never know who you might meet!
-We met an individual who was a fire spinner performer at the festival but for her day job she was a legal assistant who also dabbled in interior design!
+We met an individual who was a fire spinner performer at the festival but for her day job, she was a legal assistant who also dabbled in interior design!